threefoldfoundation/info_sdk/src/3bot_sysadmin/3bot_deployer.md

 Congratulations, Your 3Bot has been successfully deployed.
 You can access your 3Bot by entering the website address (IP Address) mentioned below onto your web browser.
 ![](./img/threebot_9_deploy_success.png)

-Go to the web address mentioned and initialize your 3Bot by using the 3Bot Connect App on your mobile phone; connecting your 3Bot ID with your hosted 3Bot.
+Go to the web address mentioned and initialize your 3Bot by using the ThreeFold Connect App on your mobile phone; connecting your 3Bot ID with your hosted 3Bot.

 ### Access Your Dashboard